Observing with Goodman

 Also, at the end of your night observing with Goodman, you may want to transfer your data back to your home institution.
 To do so, open a local Terminal in your home institution, and scp the data from soaric7.

-After your run is complete, please fill out the End-of-Run report.
+After your run is complete, please fill out the End-of-Run report (Internal Access Only).

 - Connecting to the Goodman GUI